Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 # Examples

-In following examples "applicative payload" refers to the IPv6 payload sent by the application to the SCHC layer.
+In following examples "applicative data" refers to the IPv6 payload sent by the application to the SCHC layer.

 ## Uplink - Compression example - No fragmentation

-This example represents an applicative payload going through SCHC over LoRaWAN, no fragmentation required
+This example represents an applicative data going through SCHC over LoRaWAN, no fragmentation required

-An applicative payload of 78 bytes is passed to SCHC compression layer.
+An applicative data of 78 bytes is passed to SCHC compression layer.
 Rule 1 is used by SCHC C/D layer, allowing to compress it to 40 bytes and 5 bits: 1 byte RuleID, 21 bits residue + 37 bytes payload.